newatoms/guides/using-social-media-as-communcation-tool/readme.md

 ## Practicality

+There some insights that have been drawn from multiple researches on social media.

 In general, people only briefly look at what they see on social media.
 Therefore, the first sentences or image they see should capture the reader in a way that is in line with what the message you're conveying.

 People hardly click on links (1%-10%), even if they have instant relevance.
 Therefore, you should limit use of tinyurl and bitly to urls of which the names are not relevant or obvious.

+To make sure that people can find your content again it is important to keep the following things in mind.
 Try to keep your content on a minimal amount of different sources and and channel it through social media.
+If you publish an article online, do so on a blog and link to that blogpost trough different channels, dont post the article multiple times on different platforms.
+You want people to be able to share the source, not necesarely the outlet.
-If using video, try to keep all your material on one provider.
-Try to avoid confusion where readers can find the content again.
+If you are using video, try to keep all your material on one provider (vimeo, youtube, etc.)

-Be consistent in language, frequency, and use of external services such as Eventbrite.
+Be consistent in language, frequency, and use of external services such as Eventbrite, doodle etc.

 ## Practicality per channel

 Here you will find some info specifically pertaining to the mentioned social media channels.

 ### Twitter